wbamberg/bootbonnet/src/posts/commercial-groceries.md

 ---
 title: The grimy grocery stores of Commercial Drive
-date: '2024-02-28'
+date: '2024-02-29'
 ---

-We've been living on Commercial Drive for more than 12 years, and almost every day — and often more than once a day — I've ventured out, accompanied by Nerdy, to buy some groceries from the local stores.
+We've been living on Commercial Drive for more than 12 years, and almost every day — and often more than once a day — I've ventured out, accompanied by [Nerdy](../nerdy), to buy some groceries from the local stores.
 When we first came here I was taken aback by just how grimy these stores were: I don't think they have got any cleaner, but I have probably grown accustomed to the grime.

 So this is a quick tour of notable grocery stores along a short stretch of Commercial Drive.